 There are no VAT implications of transferring assets from one company to another.
 However, consideration needs to be given where the asset has opted to tax.

 Selling shares of a holding company & entrepreneurs relief (Now Business Asset Disposal Relief - BADR)

 If you sell your shares to the holding company then you may be subject to Capital Gains Tax (CGT).
 You cannot claim holdover relief for investment company shares.
 You will have CGT liabilities based on the deemed profit of the shares less CGT annual allowances.

-Entrepreneur’s relief may be claimed if the holding company is a trading company as well as it’s subsidiaries.
+Entrepreneur’s relief may be claimed if the holding company is a trading company as well as its subsidiaries.
 Entrepreneur’s relief may not be claimed if the holding company or its subsidiaries were set up for investment purposes.
-An example being a company that buys property to generate rental income.
-These activities would be taxed under normal capital gains tax rules.

 Capital allowances within a group structure

 Typically businesses receive an entitlement of £250,000 Annual Investment Allowance (AIA) per the government website but only one claim may be made for the entire group irrespective of how many companies it may contain.
-No annual investment allowance or first year allowance is available if acquired from a ‘connected person.
-I am sure that one of our property accountants will be able to help you with these straegies.
+No annual investment allowance or first-year allowance is available if acquired from a ‘connected person.
+I am sure that one of our property accountants will be able to help you with these strategies.

 Too many limited companies causes mayhem

 There are many property investors who are using limited companies in the wrong way.
 They are mixing up trade activities with investment holding companies.
 There are also some property investors who have more than three limited companies because they have set up a limited company for each property deal/joint venture.